How to Do Romanian Deadlift: Complete Form Guide

 With a barbell, you can get to standing with the bar on the safety rack or from the ground.
 In case you don't have a safety rack, here's how to stand up with the bar properly...

-Walk up to the bar with your feet hip-width apart, and your shins an inch or two from the bar.
+Walk up to the bar with your feet hip-width apart and your shins an inch or two from the bar.
 Squat down to grab the bar with an overhand grip slightly outside your knees.

 Pull up on the bar to pull your body into a deeper squat before lifting it.
-Your back should be flat and core tight.
+Your back should be flat and your core tight.
 Drive your feet into the floor and squeeze your glutes as you stand up with the bar.
 Try to straighten your knees and hips simultaneously as you stand upright.

 From here, you will begin your Romanian deadlifts!